 As part of the course requirements, it is necessary that students wear personal protective equipment provided by the College.
-Approximate cost for this course is \$300.00, which includes scrubs and student book.
+Approximate cost for this course is \$300.00, which includes scrubs and student booklets.

-WHAT IS STUDIED?
-There are 12 core units and 4 electives that will be undertaken as part of this certificate.
-The core units are: Work in the animal care industry Participate in workplace communications Complete animal care hygiene routines Feed and water animals Assist in the health care of animals Provide basic first aid for animals Participate in environmentally sustainable work practices WHAT TYPE OF WORK IS DONE?
-Practical experience in an animal workplace environment Guest speakers/incursions from various sectors of the animal care and management industry Excursions to various animal workplaces Student Journal Research Tasks Assessment of practical skills to show competency Assessment of knowledge to show competency Participate in workplace health and safety processes The electives chosen will be based on student interest.
+There are 12 units of competency (7 core units and 5 electives) that will be undertaken as part of this certificate.
+The core units are:

+- Work in the animal care industry

+- Apply communication skills

+- Complete animal care hygiene routines

+- Feed and water animals

+- Assist in the health care of animals.

+- Participate in environmentally sustainable work practices

+- Participate in workplace health and safety processes

+The electives chosen will vary, based on student interest.

+- Practical experience in an animal workplace environment

+- Guest speakers/incursions from various sectors of the animal care and management industry

+- Excursions to various animal workplaces

+- Student Journal

+- Research Tasks

+- Assessment of practical skills to show competency

+- Assessment of knowledge to show competency

 In 2022 all VET Animal Studies students will be required to complete an extended practical class once a week.
-The class will run from 1.30pm until 5.00pm on a Monday.
+The class will run from 2:10pm until 5:00pm on a Monday, Tuesday or Wednesday.
 This will bring Sacred Heart into line with industry best practice.
 This class is compulsory and will run throughout the year.
-WHAT DOES STUDYING THIS SUBJECT LEAD TO?
-Completion of VET Certificate II in Animal Studies so that further certificates can be studied

-- Completion of VET Certificate II in Animal Studies so that further certificates can be studied - Work placements, apprenticeships and careers in the animal care and management industry
+- Completion of VET Certificate II in Animal Care so that further certificates can be studied - Work placements, apprenticeships and careers in the animal care and management industry